zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

-Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" in the HUD.
+Valheim Mod to easily see "FPS", "Ping", "Total players", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" in the HUD.

 You can also see :
 - Growth time/percentage for bush and/or plants